 The Pennsylvania Open was played on the last day of June at the Oakmont Country Club near Pittsburgh.
 Oakmont’s head professional and green superintendent Emil “Dutch’ Loeffler, won by ten strokes with a two-over-par score of 150.
 Loeffler put together rounds of 77 and 73 for his first tournament victory.
 There was a three-way tie for second.
 Charles Rowe, the professional at Oakmont, Fred Brand, the professional at the Allegheny Country Club and S. Davidson Harrison the national amateur champion were all at 160.
 Eastern Pennsylvania was not well represented and no professional from the east finished in the top ten.

-The British Open on again after being shut down for five years due to World War I. The tournament was held at the Royal Cinque Ports Golf Club in Deal, England on the last day of June and the first day of July.
-The first day George Duncan shot a pair of 80s the first day and trailed the leader by 13 strokes.
-The next day Duncan 71 and a 72, which was seven strokes better than anyone else could put together that day.
+The British Open was on again after being shut down for five years due to World War I. The tournament was held at the Royal Cinque Ports Golf Club in Deal, England on the last day of June and the first day of July.
+The first day George Duncan shot a pair of 80s and trailed the leader by 13 strokes.
+The next day Duncan turned in a 71 and a 72, which was seven strokes better than anyone else could put together that day.
 Duncan’s 303 total won the title by two strokes.
 Sandy Herd finished second at 305.
 Ted Ray (306) and Abe Mitchell (307) finished third and fourth.
 Jim Barnes (309) finished sixth.
 Duncan was the brother of Alex Duncan, who was the professional at the Philadelphia Cricket Club from 1911 to 1916 and 1925 to 1946.
-Duncan was president of the Philadelphia Section in 1931 and 1932.
+Alex Duncan was president of the Philadelphia Section in 1931 and 1932.

 In mid July qualifying for the PGA Championship was held at the Philmont Country Club.
 At that time Philmont had only one course, which was later called the South Course.
 The time and location was because the tournament players were in the area for the Shawnee Open.
 The professionals had begun to question the number and the arraignment of the Sections.
 Many members found that it did not make sense to take part in their championship qualifying rounds because of the long distances they had to travel.
 As an example it took 24 hours to drive from Atlanta to Philadelphia.
 Based on the number of PGA members in the Section there were four spots to qualify for.
 The Southeastern Section had 43 members and 14 had entered.
 Atlanta’s J. Douglas Edgar, who had won the Canadian Open championship in 1919, led the scoring with 73 and a 74 for 147.
 Edgar went on to win the Canadian Open again in late August that year.
 The other three spots went to Richmond’s Harry Hampton with a 150, the host professional Charlie Hoffner at 151 and Merion Cricket Club professional George Sayers who posted a 153.
 There was a downpour in the morning, which caused a two-hour stoppage of play.
 There was prize money.
 Edgar picked up a check for $100 and the other three qualifiers each received $75.
 Seven others who failed to qualify won money as well.
 One of those was Fred McLeod, who had lost to Jim Barnes in the finals the previous year.